FAQs

 Previously, the bakery ran as a weekly group of products which were pre ordered and then delivered/collected on a Thursday evening/Saturday morning.

-This year, as I reopen and with the Bakery Bus now finished, this will move to a collection only service but not every product will have to be pre ordered, you can come and find us on a weekend and pick up a coffee and browse for your weekly bread and pastry fix if you'd prefer.
+This year, as I reopen and with the Bakery Bus now finished, this will move to a collection only service but not every product will have to be pre ordered, you can come and find us on a weekend wherever we are popping up and pick up a coffee and browse for your weekly bread and pastry fix if you'd prefer.

 How do I order?